Grattan massacre

-The Grattan Massacre, also known as the Grattan Fight, was the opening engagement of the First Sioux War, fought between United States Army and Lakota Sioux warriors on August 19, 1854.
-It occurred east of Fort Laramie, Nebraska Territory, in present-day Goshen County, Wyoming.
+The Gratetan Massacre, also referred to as the Grattan Fight, was the initial conflict of the First Sioux War, occurring on August 19, 1854, between the United States Army and the Lakota Sioux warriors.
+This event took place east of Fort Laramie, located in the Nebraska Territory, which is now part of Goshen County, Wyoming.

-A small detachment of soldiers entered a large Sioux encampment to arrest a man accused of taking a migrant's cow, although such matters by treaty were to be handled by the US Indian Agent.
-After one of the soldiers fatally shot Chief Matȟó Wayúhi (Conquering Bear), the Brulé Lakotas returned fire and killed a total of 29 soldiers, Lieutenant John Grattan, and a civilian interpreter.
-The massacre, as it was called by the American press, is considered an early and significant event in the Plains Indian Wars.
+A small contingent of soldiers entered a large Sioux camp to apprehend an individual accused of killing a settler's cow, despite the fact that such issues were supposed to be resolved by the US Indian agent according to treaty agreements.
+After one of the soldiers fatally shot Chief Matȟó Wayúhi (Conquering Bear), the Sichangu Lakotas returned fire, resulting in the deaths of 29 soldiers, including Lieutenant John Grattan and a civilian interpreter.

 Background

+From 1845–56, the Great Plains suffered a severe drought.
+Conditions of this drought dramatically reduced grass coverage, and Kiowa tribes recorded few to no bison on the Plains by the late 1840s.
+The lack of bison, in turn, caused hunger and starvation among the Plains American Indians.
+By 1853, U.S. Indian Agents noted, "many of the Cheyennes, Arapahoes, and Sioux, in a starving condition, on account of the scanty supply of buffalo[.]"